1100 Loveland Boulevard

 - Animal Bites reports and investigation

-Additional information for Health Care Providers and Laboratories can be found on http://www.floridahealth.gov/diseases-and-conditions/disease-reporting-and-management/index.html
+Additional information for health care providers and laboratories can be found on https://www.floridahealth.gov/diseases-and-conditions/disease-reporting-and-management/index.html

-One of the functions of the Disease Control Prevention and Preparedness DCPP office is to provide support to community partners.
+One of the functions of the epidemiology office is to provide support to community partners.
 This includes consultation and support services during outbreaks of communicable diseases.
-The Florida Department of Health in Charlotte County would like to remind long-term care facilities that DCPP is available to assist you if your facility experiences an outbreak.
+The Florida Department of Health in Charlotte County would like to remind long-term care facilities that we are available to assist you if your facility experiences an outbreak.